benpate/data/README.md

 }
 ```

-### data.mock

-This adapter implements the data interface for an in-memory datastore.
-It is the world's worst database, and should only be used for creating unit tests.
-If you use this "database" in production (hell, or even as a proof-of-concept demo) then you deserve the merciless mockery that fate holds for you.

-### data.mongodb

-This adapter implements the data interface for MongoDB.
-It uses the standard MongoDB driver.
-It is currently a work-in-progress, and not ready for use by anyone, for any reason.
-It is very likely to blow up your server, launch the nukes, and unleash the plague on you, your customers, and your family.

 ## Retrieving Record Sets

 This library also includes an "iterator" interface, for retrieving large sets of data from the datasource efficiently.